 Dahlonega Attractions & Things to Do

 Historic Dahlonega- Site of the first major gold rush and considered to be one of the most quaint and picturesque historical towns in the North Georgia mountains.
-Visit the historical square with all of the shops and restaurants.
+Visit the historic square with all of the shops and restaurants.
 Take a guided walking tour, ghost tour, pub tour or food tour with Dahlonega Walking Tours.

 Visit the Gold Museum on the square to learn the history of the area or take a tour into a mine shaft at Consolidated Mines to learn how gold was processed.
 You can also pan for gold at the end of the tour.
 For more information on all of Dahlonega’s gold attractions visit gold attractions.

 Seasonal Festivals/Special Events- The largest and longest running of all festivals is our Gold Rush Festival held the third weekend in October.
 But there are many other festivals throughout the year including the Bear on the Square in April and Trail Fest celebrating the Appalachian Trail.
 Special bike races/rides and seasonal events such as the 6 Gap Century Bike race and Christmas festivities invite visitors to join in.
 Visit festivals for more information on these popular Dahlonega attractions.

 Enjoy a play, musical at the historic Holly Theater located just a block from the historic square.
 The Holly is the areas community theater.
 From time to time they also have great musical concerts.
 For more information on Dahlonega’s theater and live music scene visit theater and music.

 Listen to live music at the Crimson Moon, Shenanigan’s Irish Pub, Spirits Tavern or other places around town.
-Certain seasons have first Friday night free concerts in downtown Hancock Park (click for more information) and Appalachian Jam sessions on weekends (more information) near the Gold Museum, visit bluegrass jams for more information and schedule.
+Certain seasons have first Friday night free concerts in downtown Hancock Park, visit Free Concerts for info and schedule.
+Appalachian Jam sessions happen on weekends near the Gold Museum, visit bluegrass jams for more information and schedule.